Central Health Equity Policy Council

 More than a vote—a catalyst for change

-While the Council usually selects only one member-submitted proposal to focus on in a year, something extraordinary happened in 2025: four proposals—including Food as Medicine—gained traction.
+While the Policy Council usually selects only one member-submitted proposal to focus on in a year, something extraordinary happened in 2025: four proposals—including Food as Medicine—gained traction.

 One initiative led to new city policy conversations on maternal health and extreme heat.
 Another drew funding and university partnerships for culturally and linguistically appropriate services.
-These ripple effects show that the CHEP Council is more than a forum for priorities—it’s a launchpad for health systems change.
+These ripple effects show that the Policy Council is more than a forum for priorities—it’s a launchpad for health systems change.
 These initiatives show we are action-oriented, community-rooted, and determined to keep moving forward.

 The work ahead needs you